 - Complete program within a specified period of time

-1. Maintain a cumulative GPA of 2.5 or higher
+1. Maintain a cumulative GPA of 2.25 or higher:

 The Satisfactory Academic Progress regulations require that you maintain a minimum cumulative grade point average (GPA) in order to remain eligible for financial aid.
-This cumulative GPA is a 2.5 (on a 4.0 scale).
+This minimum cumulative GPA is a 2.25 (on a 4.0 scale).

-2. Complete two-thirds (66.6%) of all credits attempted per academic term:
+2. Complete two-thirds (66.6%) of all credits attempted per academic year:

-In order to meet the minimum standard of academic progress each academic term, NU Law students must complete at least two-thirds of the credits attempted per academic term.
+In order to meet the minimum standard of academic progress each academic year, NU Law students must complete at least two-thirds of the credits attempted per academic year.

-Courses dropped after the end of the Law School Drop/Add period will be counted towards credits attempted.
-Grades of D, F, Y (incomplete), W (withdrawal), or X (unofficial withdrawal) do not satisfy the requirements for the 2/3 completion rate.
+Courses dropped after the end of a term add/drop period will be counted towards credits attempted.
+Grades of D, F, Y (Incomplete), W (Withdrawal), I (Incomplete), IP (In Progress), NC (No Credit), NR (Not Reported), or X (Unofficial Withdrawal) do not satisfy the requirements for the 2/3 completion rate.